Starmer joins Ukraine talks with Rubio and Zelensky at security summit

 Another round of US-brokered negotiations between Ukraine and Russia to end the war are set to take place next week.

-Sir Keir is also due to meet Mr Merz and French President Emmanuel Macron on Friday afternoon, before addressing the summit on Saturday morning.
+Sir Keir then met Mr Merz and French President Emmanuel Macron at the packed Hotel Bayerischer Hof.

+The German chancellor quipped “I hope you don’t mind about the European flag” as the trio posed for the cameras in front of a row of flags before they sat down for talks on the sidelines of the summit.

+Sir Keir will address the conference on Saturday morning and take part in a moderated conversation titled “Principled and pragmatic: wielding power in a world in disarray” with European Commission President Ursula von der Leyen.

 The conference is being held at a time when the US’s commitment to Nato has been called into question.